Contact clerking team

 “He is outstanding both on his feet and on paper.”

 Vikram is a highly accomplished and multi-talented advocate who specialises in Administrative & Public Law, Civil Liberties & Human Rights, Healthcare, Commercial Law, Regulatory & Disciplinary, Tax, Media Law, and Costs & Litigation Funding.
 He is known for creatively pushing the boundaries of the law, and has appeared in a number of important cases in all of these fields up to the Supreme Court.
-He is often brought in for high profile cases outside his primary fields such as the divorce of the Ruler of Dubai.
+He is often brought in for high profile cases outside his primary fields when a different perspective is needed.

 Vikram is recommended in the legal directories in Administrative and Public law, Civil Liberties and Human Rights, Regulatory and Disciplinary law, Court of Protection (Welfare), and Costs and Litigation Funding.